scottcate/vision_api/README.md

 # Twitter Vision Bot: @vision_api

-I wanted to experiement with Azure Congnitive Services, Vision API.
+I wanted to experiment with Azure Cognitive Services, Vision API.
 SO I thought it would be fun to make a social account that could talk to anyone interested.
-So @Vision_API on twitter was born.
-If tagged on a tweet (or reply) with a photo, the service will reply with an description of the photo.
+So @Vision_API on Twitter was born.
+If tagged on a tweet (or reply) with a photo, the service will reply with a description of the photo.

 ## Getting Started: Consumer

-Simply ues twitter and tag the account @vision_api. ( #vision_api hashtag also works).
+Simply use Twitter and tag the account @vision_api. ( #vision_api hashtag also works).
 Wait 30 seconds, and the bot should have replied to you with a description of the photo.
 If Media (a photo) isn't found on the actual tweet tagged, then the service will look up the thread (all the replies of the replies) and will return a description of the first photo found.
-This is fun to then reply to any photo on twitter to see the machines description.
+This is fun to then reply to any photo on Twitter to see the machines description.

 The rest of this README addresses developers interested in also playing with the Azure Cog Services.